I love salads as the main dish, but I know that some people might be unsure about what to serve with them.

 For a light meal, you might opt for some bread and cheese or a simple soup.

-If you’re looking for something heartier, grilled chicken or fish, roasted potatoes, or even beans can make an excellent accompaniment to your greens.
+If you’re looking for something heartier, grilled chicken (See Also: 8 Best Herbs and Spices for Grilled Chicken) or fish, roasted potatoes, or even beans can make an excellent accompaniment to your greens.

 The best part about salads is that they’re so versatile – you can really let your imagination run wild when it comes to pairing them with other dishes.